 All food comes with a carbon footprint that we should be aware of so we can make informed choices.

-In Utah, our food choices contribute to 25% of the household carbon footprint, and the impacts occur throughout the entire life-cycle of the food we eat.
+In Utah, our food choices contribute to nearly 25% of the household carbon footprint, and the impacts occur throughout the entire life-cycle of the food we eat.
 Therefore, understanding the food system allows us to make dietary decisions that have a direct impact on climate change, as well as our local environment and economy.

 Browse the information below to explore how to “Dine with Discretion”!